 We charter-in certain vessels and equipment under leasing agreements.
-Leases of vessels and equipment, where we have substantially all the risks and rewards of ownership, are classified as capital lease assets, with corresponding capital lease obligations recorded.
+Leases of vessels and equipment, where we have substantially all the risks and rewards of ownership, are classified as "vessels under finance lease", with corresponding finance lease liabilities recorded.

 We capitalize and depreciate the costs of significant replacements, renewals and upgrades to its vessels over the shorter of the vessel's remaining useful life or the life of the renewal or upgrade.
 The amount capitalized is based on management's judgment as to expenditures that extend a vessel's useful life or increase the operational efficiency of a vessel.
 Costs that are not capitalized are recorded as a component of direct vessel operating expenses during the period incurred.
 Expenses for routine maintenance and repairs are expensed as incurred.
 Advances paid in respect of vessel upgrades in relation to EGCS and BWTS are included within "other long-term assets", until such time as the equipment is installed on a vessel, at which point it is transferred to "Vessels under finance lease, net".